elixir-cloud-aai/openapi-test-runner/docs/architecture.md

 2. Send the request - A requestor function is called which sends the request with provided details like URL, Endpoint, Request Body, etc. It returns the response.
 3. Response Validation - The response validation can be broken into 3 steps based on its complexity.
    1. General validation - HTTP Response Status and Response Headers like `Accept` and `Content-Type` are checked here.
-   2. Schema model validation - The response is validated against the appropriate PyDantic model class.
+   2. Schema model validation - The response is validated against the appropriate `Pydantic` model class.
 It returns a list of errors if the validation fails.
    3. Functional validation - In YAML Test file, we provide the expected response body.
 Here, we match the expected body with the actual response.
 It raises Exception if any error found.
       For example, we create a task with "Hello World" command.
 Now, we will GetTask and validate if the response contains "Hello World" command or not.
 This can similarly be extended to tackle complex scenarios.